December 19, 2024

-While dementia has some common symptoms that most people with the condition experience, no two people are exactly the same.
-Some individuals may become more talkative as they move through the stages of dementia, and others may become much more withdrawn.
-You know your loved one, and you should trust your instincts when thinking of conversation starters.
+We all know that social interaction is incredibly important for maintaining quality of life.
+Still, it can be difficult to figure out what to say to a friend or family member with dementia.
+While dementia has symptoms that most people with the condition experience, no two people are exactly the same.
+Some individuals may become more talkative as they move through the stages of dementia while others may become much more withdrawn.
+You know your loved one — and you should trust your instincts when thinking of conversation starters.

-However, there are some helpful strategies and topics you can keep in mind if you’re unsure of what to say.
+However, there are definitely helpful tips for communicating with a person with dementia you can keep in mind if you’re unsure of what to say.

-If possible, though, open-ended questions can be an excellent opportunity for a person with dementia to express themselves.
+If possible, open-ended questions can be an excellent opportunity for a person with dementia to express themselves.
 You don’t have to ask exceptionally deep or thoughtful questions to have a meaningful conversation.
 Instead, you can simply create opportunities for the person to reflect and reminisce.

 - Did you grow up with brothers or sisters?